precice/precice.github.io/pages/community/precice-workshop-2022.md

   Affiliation: Technical University of Munich, University of Stuttgart, preCICE developers.</p>
   <p>A hands-on introduction to implicit coupling details in preCICE, recommended for new users that want to learn how to make their coupled simulations more accurate and numerically efficient.</p>
   <p>We couple OpenFOAM and Nutils for Conjugate Heat Transfer, discussing the basic methods of the preCICE API and the structure of the configuration file.
 We will then also look into tools useful for developing and debugging coupled simulations.</p>
-  <p>This course requires preCICE v2.3.0, Python 3.6 or newer, the Python bindings, Nutils 6, OpenFOAM (e.g. v2112), the latest OpenFOAM adapter, and ParaView.
-If you prefer to try everything in a Virtual Machine, you can use the <a href="https://app.vagrantup.com/precice/boxes/precice-vm">Vagrant Box</a> (VirtualBox image) <a href="https://app.vagrantup.com/precice/boxes/precice-vm">precice/precice-vm</a>.</p>
   <p>If you are new to preCICE, see "preCICE Course I" and "preCICE Course II" first.
 If you already understand the basics of an adapter, you can directly start here.
   </details>